BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/installation-issue.md

 labels: [install]
 ---

-_Please remove any sensitive information (e.g., passwords, API keys) from your submission.
-Thank you for taking the time to report this issue.
+_Please remove any sensitive information (e.g., passwords, API keys) from your submission._

+_Please check the relevant boxes and fill in the specific versions or details for the relevant items._

+_Thank you for taking the time to report this issue.
 We will respond as soon as possible._

 ## Description
 A clear and concise description of the issue.